 The Emergency Response Team should conduct an initial Risk Assessment of the campus.
-It is recommended that this documentation be maintained on campus and updated quarterly or biannually by the same team.
-It is recommended that an OSHA Assessment be performed each year and a digital copy of the assessment results be kept on file in a secure location with other documentation related to the Emergency Preparedness Plan in a secure location.
-A template from OSHA or an agency such as Stericycle may be used.
+This documentation should be maintained on campus and updated quarterly by the same team.
+It is recommended that an OSHA Assessment be performed each year and a digital copy of the assessment results kept on file in a secure location with other documentation related to the Emergency Preparedness Plan in a secure location.
+A template from OSHA or an agency such as SteriCycle may be used.